someengineering/fixinventory/docs/source/setup.rst

 Prepare graph database for ``ckcore``
 -------------------------------------

-In this step we create the cloudkeeper database and user for ``ckcore`` to use.
+Back in our original terminal window enter the following to create the cloudkeeper database and user for ``ckcore``.

 .. code-block:: bash
     :caption: Run ``arangosh`` to configure graph database